Mommy Minute: Study show benefits for gamers

 His recommendation for parents would be to continue limiting screen time.

-“Relating to screens though it may improve brain functioning, does not necessarily mean that it enables someone to be able to relate to others effectively.
-I think that’s the key,” Dr. Manos said.
+“Relating to screens, though it may improve brain functioning, does not necessarily mean that it enables someone to be able to relate to others effectively.
+I think that’s the key,” Manos said.